-How to Follow the Matching Principle with Help from AR Automation
+How to Follow the Matching Principle in Accounting with Help from AR Automation

-The matching principle is essential to providing a clear and accurate picture of your financial performance.
+The matching principle in accounting is essential to providing a clear and accurate picture of your financial performance.

 In this blog, you’ll learn everything there is to know about this concept, as well as how AR automation software can streamline the processes that play into revenue matching.